loc-conformance/linebench/README.md

 `args` is what gets timed and `json` is appended only for the capture that reads the counts.
-`languages` carries `{extensions}` or `{names}`; a counter that spells languages by name adds a `[language-names]` table from extension to its own name. `same-work` is what the same-work table adds, and `same-work-note` is what the results page prints for it. `scrub-env` names variables removed from the counter's environment. `[read]` says where the counts sit in the counter's own JSON, and every bucket beyond code and comments is read by name, so one block covers a counter that prints `blanks` in one mode and `extra` in another.
+`languages` carries `{extensions}` or `{names}`; a counter that spells languages by name adds a `[language-names]` table from extension to its own name, matched whatever the case.
+A counter that matches an extension by its exact case says `extension-case = "exact"`, and `{extensions}` is then spelled as written, in lower case and in upper case, `s,S`; the default is `any`, for a counter that ignores case. `same-work` is what the same-work table adds, and `same-work-note` is what the results page prints for it. `scrub-env` names variables removed from the counter's environment. `[read]` says where the counts sit in the counter's own JSON, and every bucket beyond code and comments is read by name, so one block covers a counter that prints `blanks` in one mode and `extra` in another.
 A counter whose JSON the paths cannot reach declares `output = "tokei-json"` and a reader written here does it.

-The channels are `github-release-asset` (the file for this system and architecture is picked by the words in its name, and the published checksums are checked), `github-release-file` (a file named outright per system, `[acquisition.file]`), and `crates-io` (built with cargo, and the rustc that built it goes into the record).
+The channels are `github-release-asset` (the file for this system and architecture is picked by the words in its name, and the published checksums are checked), `github-release-file` (a file named outright per system, `[acquisition.file]`, and stored under the counter's own name plus the release file's extension when it has one, so the process the antivirus sees stays `cloc.exe` across versions), and `crates-io` (built with cargo, and the rustc that built it goes into the record).
 A counter that ships as a script runs through its own first line once the fetch has marked it runnable, and needs its interpreter on the machine, or `check` says so.
 A counter that is a script on Windows is the one case this format does not cover yet.

 A corpus is `corpora/<name>.toml`: